BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 Our next release will be focused on updating the framework used by BookStack, from Laravel 9 to Laravel 10.
 This will require an update of requirements, specifically to the minimum PHP version, which will jump from PHP 8.0 to PHP 8.1.
-Therefore we'll also be dedicating effort to updating install scripts and to guidance for updating PHP, to support this change.
+Therefore we'll also be dedicating effort to updating our install scripts & guidance, to support this change.

 Upon that, I'd like to address the options provided for PDF rendering.
-Right now we provide DOMPDF by default, which works great via just PHP and is license-compatible for BookStack, while also documenting a way to use WKHTMLtoPDF which offers more advanced rendering but has security & technical considerations.
-WKHTMLtoPDF is also no longer maintained nor developed, and is dropping out of operating system software repositories, so it's time to look at filling that gap.
+Right now we provide DOMPDF by default, which works great via just PHP and is license-compatible for BookStack, while we also document a way to use WKHTMLtoPDF which offers more advanced rendering but has security & technical considerations.
+WKHTMLtoPDF is no longer maintained nor developed, and is dropping out of operating system software repositories, so it's time to look at filling that gap.
-My current idea is to support a generic, command-calling-based, interface which can then be configured for a variety of PDF rendering solutions, with some guidance in the BookStack docs to make this easy to configure.
+My current idea is to support a generic, command-calling-based interface which can then be configured for a variety of PDF rendering solutions, with some guidance in the BookStack docs to make this easy to configure.